 This is built like a Big Mac (two patties, the extra bun in the middle) but consists of two chicken burgers and a mild curry sauce.
 We enjoyed this burger so much, we went back two weeks later for another one.

 When we visited Vietnam in 2009, McDonald’s was still forbidden fruit.
 With many investment restrictions stopping some of our best known big western businesses setting up shop, McDonald’s were kept at the gates.
-Weirdly there was a KFC in Hanoi and Karl accepted this a substitute.
+Weirdly there was a KFC in Hanoi and Karl accepted this as a substitute.
 The restrictions were loosened in 2014 and the countries first McDonald’s served 400,000 customers in the first month.
-The Vietnamese obviously love munching on Mcdonald’s as much as Karl does.
+The Vietnamese obviously love munching on McDonald’s as much as Karl does.

 As an unrecognised Soviet country, there is little to no western investment in this tiny place.
 We went out for a pizza but I know Karl must have had a burger-y niggle in the back of his mind.